protontypes/open-sustainable-technology/README.md

 - [EU forest tree point data](https://gitlab.com/openlandmap/eu-forest-tree-point-data) - A compilation of analysis-ready point data for the purpose of vegetation and Potential Natural Vegetation mapping for the EU.
 - [California Forest Observatory](https://github.com/forestobservatory/cfo-api) - Python wrappers for accessing Forest Observatory data via the Salo API.
 - [WeeForest](https://github.com/MNeverOff/wee-forest) - Aims to make the data about trees in Great Britain more accessible and understandable, whilst still maintaining good industry practices.
+- [forestdata](https://github.com/Cidree/forestdata) - An R package designed to provide users with easy access to various forestry and land use datasets.

 ### Forest Remote Sensing
 - [treeseg](https://github.com/apburt/treeseg/) - Developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forests.